Exygy/exygy-pagination/README.md

 7. A user should be able to filter listings by selecting a unit type from a dropdown menu that should submit on selection.
 8. The unit type options should only reflect data in at least one listing, i.e. there should not be a "10 bedroom" option, if no listings have 10 bedrooms - so that no filter options return zero results.

 You're asked to test the feature as implemented so far.
 What, if any, issues do you notice?
+You can test the feature [here](https://exygy-pagination.netlify.app/).

 ## Available Scripts